 Independent behavioral healthcare hospitals, such as Vista del Mar, are specifically designed to care for those dealing with mental illness.
 They have the resources to treat college students, no matter what condition is present, and proven programs and services that address the whole person – not just the symptoms.
 When you seek treatment at Vista del Mar, you have access to all of the following comprehensive care options and services:

 - Partial Hospitalization

 We also give every patient a free mental health assessment upon admission.
 During this discussion, a licensed professional will evaluate the condition, get a medical history, and help you determine the right program to meet your unique needs.
 Seeking treatment from a qualified, accredited, and structured behavioral healthcare hospital can make a big difference in the life of a college student affected by mental illness and assist those struggling with their new stressful scenario.

 People say your college years are some of the best of your life, but if you have a mental illness, they may be some of the most challenging.
 With statistics and studies showing a connection between college stressors and accelerated mental conditions for some students, it’s important to watch out for an increase in symptoms of pre-existing ailments, particularly anxiety, depression, schizophrenia, and bipolar disorder.
 Should you have any concern about yourself or child, contact a mental health professional and find out your psychiatric options.

-At Vista del Mar Behavioral Healthcare Hospital, we offer a variety of treatment programs to meet your needs, whether looking for an inpatient care solution or partial hospitalization program while enrolled in school.
+At Vista del Mar Behavioral Healthcare Hospital, we offer a variety of treatment programs to meet your needs, whether looking for an inpatient care solution or outpatient programs while enrolled in school.
 Call us at 805-653-6434 with questions and to get your free assessment.